rails/rails/guides/source/action_view_overview.md

 #### number_with_precision

-Formats a number with the specified level of +precision+, which defaults to 3.
+Formats a number with the specified level of `precision`, which defaults to 3.

 ```ruby
 number_with_precision(111.2345)     # => 111.235